 To see some of the best of contemporary art, visit the Museum of Contemporary Art Australia, which has a rooftop cafe with stunning views of the Sydney Opera House.
 With an emphasis on living artists, the MCA’s collection includes paintings, photography, video, sculpture and installation art.

-If you're exploring the cobblestone lanes and winding sandstone staircases on the weekend, head to The Rocks Markets, which has more than 200 stalls offering original artworks, hand-painted ceramics, crafts and prints as well as mementos and souvenirs.
+If you're exploring the cobblestone lanes and winding sandstone staircases on the weekend, head to, which has more than 200 stalls offering original artworks, hand-painted ceramics, crafts and prints as well as mementos and souvenirs.